Yethiel/BriZide/readme.md

 # BriZide

-BriZide is a free open-source racing game set in the distant future.
+BriZide is a racing game set in the distant future.
 Race anti-gravity ships around levels in a large cubic space station.

 ![](screenshot.jpg)